thomasgladwin/teg_bonsai/README.md

 The cost-complexity criterion is also returned, for cross-validation of the alpha parameter.

-An XOR example where the traditional tree fails but the current implementation can deal with is as follows:
+An XOR example that the traditional tree would fail on but the current implementation can deal with is as follows:

 ```
-nObs = 1000
+nObs = 1500
 nPred = 4
 maxDepth = 4 # Max. number of splits
 alpha0 = 0.5
 peek_ahead_max_depth = 1
-nSamples = 0
+nSamples = 5
-internal_cross_val = 0
+internal_cross_val = 1
 beta0_vec = [0, np.inf]
 X = np.round(np.random.random_sample(size=(nObs, nPred)), 2)
 y = np.zeros(nObs)